pxslip/db-studio/contributing.md

 ### Reporting Security Vulnerabilities

-If you believe you have discovered a security issue within a d9 product or service, please reach out to us directly over email: [support@webcapsule.io](mailto:support@webcapsule.io).
+If you believe you have discovered a security issue within a d9 product or service, please open a [private security vulnerability report](https://github.com/LaWebcapsule/d9/security/advisories/new).
+Do not open a public issue for security problems.
 We will then open a [GitHub Security Advisory](https://github.com/LaWebcapsule/d9/security/advisories) for tracking the fix.

 We value the members of the independent security research community who find security vulnerabilities and work with our